 DVC Rental – DVC Point Rentals Explained: You don’t have to be a member of the Disney Vacation Club to be able to book Disney Vacation Club Deluxe Villa accommodations, which are larger than a standard Disney hotel room, have a patio or balcony, and larger units (1-BR and up) have full kitchens, in-unit washers and dryers, and Jacuzzi tubs.

 The two methods you can use to book a DVC room are:

-Renting points from a DVC member is a much better deal, as it typically costs much less to rent from a DVC member than to book a DVC resort direct from Disney (renting points from an owner will typically cost you about half what you’ll pay if you reserve direct through Disney).
+Renting points from a DVC member is a much better deal, as it typically costs much less to rent from a DVC member than to book a DVC resort direct from Disney (renting points from an owner will typically costs less than half Disney’s direct rates).

 When you “rent points”, the reservation will be in your name and you will check in at the regular Disney Resort arrival desk.
 You will be treated the same as every Disney Resort Guest and you will have access to almost all of the same amenities and perks afforded to each and every guest staying at a Disney Resort.